tshepang/another-pyramid-tutorial/00-intro.rst

 ..
 TODO: finish this

-- I assume a Linux-based OS, but you are free to use anything else, and will have to adapt the instructions.
+- I assume a Linux-based OS, but you are free to use anything else, and will have to adapt the relevant instructions.
 - an installed Pyramid, in a :term:`virtualenv`; see :ref:`installing_chapter`
 - some Python knowledge (will assume `Python 3`__)
 - some SQL knowledge